 Paralysis ticks are the most common cause of death in cats so if you only do one form of preventative health care, make sure its regular tick control.
 When choosing tick control it’s best to speak to us before you buy to ensure you’re purchasing a product that is not toxic to cats.

 Permethrin is a common chemical used in many flea and tick prevention product as it is very effective at killing insects and parasites.
-This chemical is extremely toxic to cats and is responsible for 50% of reported poisoning in cats worldwide.
+This chemical is extremely toxic and is responsible for 50% of reported poisoning in cats worldwide.
+Read more about permethrin toxicity in cats here.
 Obesity is also a common danger and cats who are obese are at a greater risk of developing a whole range of conditions such as arthritis, heart and respiratory disease, heat stress, diabetes etc so it’s important your cat maintains a healthy weight.

 4. Outdoor explorers